7 Great Things To Do in Jaffna, Sri Lanka 7 Great Things To Do in Jaffna, Sri Lanka

 7. See the Dutch Fort

-Walking distance from the public library is the old Dutch Fort.
-Although it was built in 1618 by the Portuguese, it was later taken over by the Dutch.
-We think it’s so important to learn about the turbulent colonial history in Sri Lanka, so we recommend a visit.
+We walked 10 minutes from the public library to visit the old Dutch Fort, built in 1619.
+We think it’s so important to learn about the turbulent history in Jaffna, so we recommend a visit.

 Where to Stay in Jaffna

-Tip: Jetwing Hotels are one of the leading hotel chains in Sri Lanka.
-We stayed at their property in Jaffna, which is modern and offers fantastic facilities.
-There’s also a beautiful rooftop bar, where you can get great city views (you don’t have to be a guest to use this).
-Reserve your table in advance here.
+Our recommendation: We stayed at Jetwing Hotel, which is modern and has a beautiful rooftop bar.
+You don’t have to be a guest to use this (reserve your table in advance here).

 Book a local driver or tour Contact our friend Indi in Sri Lanka.
 We've had an amazing time with him and we're sure you'll love it too!